 - Dihedral groups D_n , of order 2n, with n odd, and cyclic groups (all of them) are the only subgroups of SO(3) that have trivial Schur multiplier. - The polyhedral groups are subgroups of SO(3).
 The binary polyhedral groups are subgroups of SU(2).
 The so-called "full polyhedral groups" (that we do not use in this paper) are subgroups of O(3) and should not be confused with the binary polyhedral groups.
-Notice however that the full tetrahedral group is isomorphic to the octahedral group (both being isomorphic to S_4). - The Schur multiplier of the exceptional polyhedral groups (tetrahedral, cube and icosahedral) are non trivial (they are equal to \mathbb{Z}2) and, for them, the binary cover can be used as a Schur cover (however a finite group may have several non isomorphic Schur covers, see the remarks in Appendix C).
-The same is true, when n is even, for the dihedral groups D_n . - All discrete finite subgroups G of SU(2) have trivial second cohomology $H^2(G,\mathbb{C})=1$ and thus trivial Schur multiplier.
+Notice however that the full tetrahedral group is isomorphic to the octahedral group (both being isomorphic to S_4). - The Schur multiplier of the exceptional polyhedral groups (tetrahedral, cube and icosahedral) are non trivial (they are equal to \mathbb{Z}2) and, for them, it does not harm to make the confusion between binary cover and Schur cover.
+The same is true, when n is even, for the dihedral groups D_n . - All discrete finite subgroups G of SU(2) have trivial second cohomology $H^2(G, \mathbb{C}) = 1$ and thus trivial Schur multiplier.